mlambert125/new-java-curriculum/content/java-basics-3/_index.md

 execute different blocks of code based on certain conditions, while loops allow us to repeat blocks of code multiple times.
 These are fundamental concepts in programming that enable us to create dynamic and flexible applications.

+Now that you have learned about conditional statements and loops, you can start building more complex programs that respond to user input, perform calculations, and branch based on different conditions.